cyclus/cyclus.github.com/source/basics/concepts.rst

 the system that is being modeled through the dynamic resource exchange.
 The decision of when to deploy new facility agents and which agents to deploy is made by the institution agents based on user input.
-Agents may be decomissioned either because they reach their lifetime or because a decision to decommision is made by the institution that operates them.
+Agents may be decommissioned either because they reach their lifetime or because a decision to decommission is made by the institution that operates them.

 Agent Prototypes